Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Methods

 Because any harmonic function with a vanishing mean can be added to the above equation, it is clear that this does not define a unique $p$.
 As a result, we must consider the specific BC for the system \eqref{pp}.
-Now, we face two critical questions: 1) Can the incompressibility condition \eqref{eqn:line-1.2} be replaced by the equation \eqref{pp}?
-2) Is it possible to use the equation \eqref{pp} to calculate pressure $p$ given flow velocity $\bf u$? \\ It would seem that the answer to the first question is yes, because we entered equation \eqref{pp} by obtaining the divergence of equation \eqref{eqn:line-1.1}.
-Because PPE is computed using the divergence of the momentum equation, it is required for the solution to be sufficiently smooth up to the boundary.
-As a result, PPE provides for an additional BC, which mfollows chosen in a way that ensures the system's incompressibility.
-So, in order to answer the second question, we must first determine what BCs we require.
+Now, we face two critical questions: 1) Can equation \eqref{pp} be used to calculate pressure $p$, and 2) does it imply incompressibility \eqref{eqn:line-1.2}?
+It seems that the answer to both questions is yes, if the divergence of Ricci curvature term $ \,\nabla\cdot ({\bf Ri}({\bf u}))$ is zero or small enough, i.e., if the geometry is locally flat.
+Incompressibility for a static pressure field is implied by (\ref{pp}) under $\nabla\cdot ({\bf Ri}({\bf u})) = 0$, as justified in \ref{app:incompressibile_steady_state}.